 Wisconsin LLC Changes Effective January 1, 2023: How These Changes May Affect Your Business

-The Wisconsin Small Business Development Center (“SBDC”) at UWL is hosting a FREE webinar to identify the new LLC changes and how the changes might impact your business.
+The Wisconsin Small Business Development Center (“SBDC”) at UWL is hosting a FREE webinar to inform businesses about the new LLC changes and how the changes might impact them.
 This new law made changes to the statute governing limited liability companies (LLCs) organized in Wisconsin.
 The new law (Chapter 183) replaces the existing statute and is based on the Revised Uniform Limited Liability Company Act already adopted in some form by other states.
 Owners with existing LLCs have the option to: (i) by December 31, file a statement of nonapplicability with the Wisconsin Department of Financial Institutions (WDFI) to continue the status quo and have your LLC governed by current LLC law; or (ii) do nothing, and on January 1, 2023, your LLC will be governed by the new statute by operation of law.
 If you wonder what is changing and how the changes might impact your LLC and its owners/managers, come learn more about the changes and the options/actions you should consider taking to get your intended result.
-The webinar will be facilitated by attorneys familiar with the new LLC statue and will be offered on multiple dates/times.
+The webinar is offered on multiple dates/times (see below).
 All webinars are FREE, but registration is required as space is limited.
-Virtual Session dates and times: November 30, 2022 from 3:00 p.m.-4:30 p.m.
-December 7, 2022 from 4:00 p.m.-5:30 p.m.
+Virtual Session dates and times: December 7, 2022 from 4:00 p.m.-5:30 p.m.
 December 15, 2022 from 12:00 p.m.-1:30 p.m.